dshah2008/dshah2008.github.io/FPL_prediction_main.md

 Metrics: Mean Squared Error, Mean Absolute Error\
 \
-Procedure: After a standard holdout Train-Val-Test split, a rolling-window evaluation process is used where in the first iteration, the model tests on N-4 to N timesteps and Trains on 0 to N-5 timesteps.
+Validation: After a holdout Train-Val-Test split, a rolling-window evaluation process is used where in the first iteration, the model tests on N-4 to N timesteps and Trains on 0 to N-5 timesteps.
 N is the total no. of timesteps.
 In the second iteration, model tests on N-9 to N-5 timesteps and trains on 0 to N-10 timesteps.
 This continues until all the test data has been evluated.
-For a single output model, the model tests on the average of N-4 to N timesteps.
+For a single output model, the model tests on the average of N-4 to N timesteps.\
+\
+Tuning: The model is tuned with the help of Optuna's Random Sampler and Median Pruner

 <br/><br/>